 New and Incoming Faculty

-Thirteen new faculty focused on computing and related areas have either recently started or have accepted a position and will start in the coming year.
+Fifteen new faculty focused on computing and related areas have either recently started or have accepted a position and will start in the coming year.
 The cohort spans faculty lines located both within the college and in other academic departments across MIT.
-Among the new faculty members are 12 from the Department of Electrical Engineering and Computer Science (EECS), which jointly reports into the School of Engineering and the MIT Schwarzman College of Computing.
+Among the new faculty members are 12 from the Department of Electrical Engineering and Computer Science (EECS), which jointly reports into the School of Engineering and the Schwarzman College of Computing.